maysu1914/QuickSearch/README.md

 - teknosa.com
 - gittigidiyor.com
 - mediamarkt.com.tr
+- flo.com.tr
-- All of the above
+- All (you can exclude any one of the above by entering of negatives of their indexes)

 ## Supported categories
 You can search your product in a particular category for getting much clear results.

 - Notebooks
+- Desktop PCs
 - Smartphones
 - Monitors
 - Shoes
-- All categories
+- All

 ## Special search style
 You can search your products with this special search style: